martin-magakian/barnes/README.md

 Performance
 -------

-in x: number of point to place in the tree in y: time used in secound
+in x: number of point to place in the tree<br />
+in y: time used in secound